 Good communication skills can mean the difference between sealing a deal or breaking it almost completely.

 Creativity is a process of self-discovery; it can’t be taught in a classroom.
-Coming up with original ideas is the epitome of entrepreneurship, and it’s been ranked as the top factor for the future success of a business.
+Coming up with original ideas is the epitome of entrepreneurship.

-Whether you’re trying to develop a new product or looking for ways to boost your income, brainstorming is an excellent way to exercise your creativity and come up with the answers you need.
+Whether you’re trying to develop a new product or looking for ways to boost your income, brainstorming is an excellent way to exercise your brain cells and come up with the answers you need.

 College prepares students for success, not for failure.
-Whether a business is going to do well is highly subjective.
-It’s commonly reported that most startups will fail.
+Whether or not a business is going to do well is highly subjective.
+According to one Harvard report, it is estimated that 95% of all startups will fail.

 You can’t be the jack-of-all-trades if you’re only satisfactory at the many skills you learned in college.
 This is where you have to make an intelligent, business-oriented decision.
 Instead of spending your time trying to master those skills, you can outsource the tasks to people who are already good at them.